Anxious Attachment in Friendships: Insights From an Orlando Attachment Therapist

 Other Trauma Therapy Services Offered at Mindful Living Counseling in Orlando

-Attachment Therapist Lauran Daugherty Hahn
+Attachment Therapist Lauran Daugherty Hahn, LMHC

 Lauran Daugherty Hahn, LMHC, is a therapist who specializes in helping individuals cope with anxiety, attachment issues, and recovery from toxic relationships.
 She is a certified EMDR therapist and an EMDRIA-approved consultant.
 Currently, Lauran is accepting new clients for EMDR intensives.